AnupNair08/Genetic-Algorithms/README.md

 * These are passed onto the next generation resulting in more mutations due to crossovers.
 * The individuals with superior genes are selected for the next generation.
 * The end result is a set of individuals that have superior genes which evolved over time.

+### Agent and problem specification to be added soon